CCHMC-Translation/CCHMC-Translation.github.io/vendor_instructions.md

      a.
 When source files are named as clean or track-changes, usually abbreviated "cln" and "trk," use the clean filename as the base.

-10. Follow the [Style Guide](http://cchmc-translation.surge.sh) for all projects.
+10. Follow the [Style Guide](http://cchmc-translation.github.com) for all projects.

 11. For any documents with known issues, do not mark the job as Completed.
 Once errors get out in the wild, it can be hard to ensure they\'re corrected.
 Let us know the document will be delivered late, the reason for the delay, and when you expect to have the corrected one for us.
 If we want the problematic document anyway because of time constraints, we\'ll let you know!

 12. If there are comments or tracked changes in a source document, ask the Translations Coordinator what should be done with them before proceeding.

 13. Foster open communication with translation teams.
 If a font is too small for the target language, there are errors in the source document, or something in the source document or project instructions is not clear, contact the Translations Coordinator.

+    - When delivering bilingual files, be sure to correct any confirmed errors in the source language.

 14. If it appears that a document has already been translated (e.g. more than 85% of the document is a 95% TM match or better), ask the Translations Coordinator what should be done before proceeding.